Unique Cultures in India

-This is one of the biggest specialties of the Indian culture.
+This is one of the biggest specialties of Indian culture.
 The wide variety of Indian cuisines is well recognized all over the world.
 In India, the food changes from region to region.
 Most of the famous regions are famous because of some popular food.
-Bihar is known for Baati-Chokha, Bengal is famous for Fish and Rasagulla(a sweet), Hyderabad is famous for its Buryani, non-vegetarian dishes of the Punjabi and Mughlai cuisines are extremely famous, South India is known for its vegetarian dishes.
-List of Indian Cuisine is almost endless!
-The unity in diversity of Indian Culture is evident from the cuisines itself.
+Bihar is known for Baati-Chokha, Bengal is famous for Fish and Rasagulla(a sweet), Hyderabad is famous for its Biryani, non-vegetarian dishes of the Punjabi and Mughlai cuisines are extremely famous, South India is known for its vegetarian dishes.
+The list of Indian Cuisine is almost endless!
+The unity in diversity of Indian Culture is evident in the cuisines themselves.
 People enjoy the food of other regions as well.
-Love and brotherhood blends in the Indian culture like spices blend in the food!
+Love and brotherhood blend in the Indian culture like spices blend in the food!

 Indian Temples and other forms of architecture are absolutely magnificent and are a delight to watch.
 Some of the single cut structures and wall carvings used in ancient Indian Architecture are also considered to be Engineering Marvels.
 Another interesting fact is that most of the temples are located along the magnetic lines of the Earth, which attracts positive energy of the cosmos.
 This is the reason why people feel relaxed while visiting the Indian Temples.